sileht/solard/README.rst

 configuration with the keyboard or the screen brightness keys are used (Fn+f3 -> Fn+f4).

-I aslo disable all brightness feature of mate-power-manager (dim on idle, Reduce backlight on Battery), to not conflict with this tool.
+I also disable all brightness feature of mate-power-manager (dim on idle, Reduce backlight on Battery), to not conflict with this tool.